 The amended and restated certificate of incorporation authorizes two classes of common stock, the Class A Common Stock and the Class C Common Stock.
 The Class A Common Stock and the Class C Common Stock has the same rights, except the Class C Common Stock are not listed on an exchange and is subject to a 180-day lock-up period beginning on the Closing Date of the Merger.
-Upon the expiration of the lock-up period, such shares of Class C Common Stock will convert into shares of Class A Common Stock.
+Upon the expiration of the lock-up period, such shares of Class C Common Stock.